Cryptkeeper/fplayer/README.md

 Use `fplayer -h` to show program usage and get started.

 You'll need an fseq file of your choosing, and its audio file (if any).
 You may attach a Light-O-Rama device (note its serial port device name or list available serial ports with `fplayer -l`), but it is not required for the program to playback a sequence.
-A default channel map is included (`channels.csv`) for use with `-c` (`-c=channels.csv`), but you will likely want to modify it in the future.
+A default channel map is included (`channels.json`) for use with `-c` (`-c=channels.json`), but you will likely want to modify it in the future.

 ```
 Usage: fplayer -f=FILE -c=FILE [options] ...